Your guide to Greenhouses outlines everything you need to know about Greenhouses

 “In the intervening months we are focussing on keeping the momentum going - we are working on the best method, using the best apps.
 We’re looking forward to meeting again in October and we think there will be a couple of other churches joining us as well.”

-On 26th March, 7 teams from 4 churches gathered at the new Trinity Centre in Hazlemere to launch the Wycombe Greenhouse.
+On 26 March 2022, seven teams from four churches gathered at the new Trinity Centre in Hazlemere to launch the Wycombe Greenhouse.
 An exciting variety of initiatives were amongst the teams, each one seeking to intentionally move their initiative towards a new worshipping community.
 The projects included:

 - A newly opened café